Ash Barty odds

 Others saw Ashleigh Barty as a much better bet, and they were right.

-The young Queenslander has gone from strength to strength since returning to tennis in 2016 and has already tasted success in the majors, winning the 2019 French Open women’s singles title.
+The young Queenslander has gone from strength to strength since returning to tennis in 2016 and had to wait only a few years to break through in the majors, winning the 2019 French Open women’s singles title.

 Let’s look at Barty’s chances for this year’s slams, including the latest Australian Open betting markets.